Flight Instructor (Full Time and/or Part Time)

 - Interview with at least one of the Club Owners

 - Undergo Standardization Checkout with Chief Pilot or Assistant Chief Pilot.
 Applicant pays for checkout aircraft and instructor.

-The Aspen Family of Flying Clubs strive to maintain a professional environment with great people, great pilots, and great instructors, where learning to fly or renting an aircraft is always an enjoyable experience and where personal growth as a pilot is strongly encouraged.
+American Flight Schools strives to maintain a professional environment with great people, great pilots, and great instructors, where learning to fly or renting an aircraft is always an enjoyable experience and where personal growth as a pilot is strongly encouraged.
 This starts with our Flight Instructors, the most influential role at the Club.

 The privilege of being part of our team is for those who meet the high standards of knowledge, experience, proficiency, and professionalism established by the club.
 These standards exceed FAA requirements and not every applicant will qualify.
 Submitting an application does not guarantee an interview, checkout, or employment.